spacebudz/app/src/cardano/market/README.md

 // if true then it's a start bid otherwise an active bid

 - getOffer(budId : number) : TradeUtxo | TradeUtxo[] | undefined
+// getOffer returns undefined if the SpaceBud is not listed
+// it can return an array of two offerUtxos because of the twins (1903, 6413)

 - bid(bidUtxo : TradeUtxo, bidAmount) : Transaction Id // bidAmount in lovelace